SwiftGen/SwiftGen/README.md

 # SwiftGen

-This is a suite of scripts / tools to auto-generate Swift code for various assets of your project:
+This is a suite of tools written in Swift to auto-generate Swift code for various assets of your project:

 * [`enums` for your Assets Catalogs](#assets-catalogs)
 * [`enums` for your `UIStoryboard` and their Scenes](#uistoryboard)
 * [`enums` for your `Localizable.strings` strings](#localizablestrings).
 * And maybe more to come…

-## Installation
+## Installation & Repo Organization

+### Build the tools from source

+To build the executables from the source, **simply run `rake` from the command line**.

+This will generate the local libraries (code shared between the various tools) in `lib/` and the executables in `bin/`.

-Those scripts are written in Swift 2.0 and should be build using Xcode 7.
+> Note: The tools are written in Swift 2.0 and need to be compiled with Xcode 7.
+>
 > If your Xcode 7 is not the one set as default for use from the Command Line, you can use `sudo xcode-select -s` to change it.
-Alternatively, you can prepend `DEVELOPER_DIR=/Applications/Xcode-beta.app` to each command to use it only for those command line invocations.
+Alternatively, you can use `DEVELOPER_DIR=/Applications/Xcode-beta.app rake`.

-To install the scripts:

-* clone this repository locally
+### Using the binaries

+* The built tools will be located in `bin/`.
+Simply invoke them with the necessary arguments from the command line (see doc of each tool below).
-* run `rake` from the command line.
-This will generate the private modules/libraries commonly used and needed by the various scripts
+* The `SwiftGen.playground` will allow you to play around with the various EnumFactories Swift libs used by the compiled scripts and see some usage examples.

+### Repository Organisation

-* run one of the `swiftgen-xxx.swift` tool.
+* The source of the command-line scripts are located in `src/`
+* The command-line scripts basically parse command-line arguments, then use the `SwiftGenXXXFactory` classes to generate the appropriate code
+* The various `SwiftGenXXXFactory` classes and shared code used by these scripts are stored in `SwiftGen.playground/Sources`.
+This way, the playground can also use those factories directly

+When running `rake`:

+* The `SwiftGen.playground/Sources` directory is parsed
+* Dependencies are automatically computed for each file
+* `rake` compiles each of those files as a library and its associated module into `lib/`
+* Then the `src/` directory is parsed, computing local lib dependencies needed for each
+* And finally `rake` compiles each of these file in `src` and link them with the libraries generated in `lib/` to produce the final executables in `bin/`..

 ## Assets Catalogs

-> Associated script: `swiftgen-assets.swift /dir/to/search/for/imageset/assets`
+> `swiftgen-assets /dir/to/search/for/imageset/assets`

-This script will allow you to generate a `enum ImageAsset` with one `case` per image asset in your catalog, so that you can use them as constants.
+This tool will generate a `enum ImageAsset` with one `case` per image asset in your catalog, so that you can use them as constants.
 For example:

 ```
 enum ImageAsset : String {